Papon Reacts To The Controversy; Says ‘I Feel I Am VICTIMIZED for NO FAULT Of Mine’!

 "Please note that the girl in question and her family have gone on record and stated that what is being depicted is not what actually transpired and it is in fact just a case of faulty camera angles and an accidental move and not a sexual assault as being reported."

-Why The Post Is Not Deleted On Social Media?
+Why Is The Post Not Deleted On Social Media?

 The post further read, "I hold the girl in high regards not only as a lady but also as a contestant on the reality show I am part of.
 If I had anything to be culpable of, the said video would have been deleted from my social media."